Inverse Probability Weighting: from Survey Sampling to Evidence Estimation: Introduction

 \section{Introduction}

 Inverse probability weight (IPW) estimators have been used across statistical literature in diverse forms: in survey sampling, in designing importance sampling in Monte Carlo techniques and in the context of average treatment effect estimation in causal inference.
 In survey sampling, the goal is often to estimate population mean $\psi$ from a finite sample ($y_1, \ldots, y_n)$, and a common approach is to weigh each observation $y_i$ by a weight $w_i$ inversely related to their probability of inclusion (probability proportional to selection, or PPS).
-For example, common PPS estimators admit the form $\hat{\psi} = \sum_{i \in S} w_i y_i / n$ or a `ratio' estimator: $\hat{\psi} = \sum_{i \in S} w_i y_i / \sum_{i \in S} w_i$, where $S$ denotes the sample, and $w_i$'s denote sampling weights.
+For example, common PPS estimators admit the form $\hat{\psi} = \sum_{i \in s} w_i y_i / n$ or a `ratio' estimator: $\hat{\psi} = \sum_{i \in s} w_i y_i / \sum_{i \in s} w_i$, where $s$ denotes the sample, and $w_i$'s denote the sampling weights.
 These weights or probabilities of inclusion might be known, or unknown depending on whether their source is sampling design or non-response.
 Two of the most popular examples of such estimators are the Horvitz--Thompson estimator \citep{horvitz1952generalization}, which uses fixed weights to provide an unbiased estimate of the population mean, and the H\'ajek estimator \citep{hajek1971comment}, which normalizes the weights to improve stability at the cost of introducing slight bias.

 Similarly, in importance sampling, the goal is to estimate the evidence $\psi = \E_{F}\{l(X)\} = \int l(x) dF(x)$ where $F$ might be difficult to sample from and a common technique is to estimate $\psi$ by drawing samples from a candidate distribution $G$ (with density $g$) and calculate: